xbeat/Glitch-Community/CONTRIBUTING.md

 _behind the scenes_ we'll make use of GitHub's Pull Request workflow to incorporate changes.
 If you're a part of that community, then feel free to submit pull requests directly-- if you're not,  don't worry about it and just focus on building and sharing your ideas.

 #### On Our Side

-Sometimes we'll have another feature or design underway that'll be in conflict with the direction that you took the site.
-It's all good, let's keep it fun and keep it focused on the ideas and improvements.

 This site is open source.
 All interactions between this site and Glitch-the-application are using public API endpoints-- there aren't any special privileges or secret endpoints going on.